AcademySoftwareFoundation/MaterialX/documents/Specification/MaterialX.StandardNodes.md

 This document describes a specific set of **Standard Nodes** that can be used to read and process image and geometric attribute data, as well as create new image data procedurally.
 These "stdlib" nodes are an essential core part of all MaterialX implementations.
 Additional nodes are described in companion documents [**MaterialX Physically Based Shading Nodes**](./MaterialX.PBRSpec.md) and [**MaterialX NPR Shading Nodes**](./MaterialX.NPRSpec.md).

-In the descriptions below, a node with an "(NG)" annotation indicates a node that is implemented using a nodegraph in the MaterialX distribution, while unannotated nodes are implemented natively in the various renderer shading languages.

 ## Table of Contents